rcliftonharvey/ajaxclient/README.md

 If you want to see what's going on under the hood, have a look into the source of [rchajax.js](./library/rchajax.js), it's thoroughly commented with explanations and examples.

 For productive use in a live environment, include the [rchajax.min.js](./library/rchajax.min.js) file in your HTML page to get started.

+The AJAX Client was written in pure JavaScript without any dependencies.
+This means it will play well with third-party JS libraries such as jQuery, but the AJAX Client does **not** require any of them.
+You can just include this JavaScript into your HTML file and get going.

 The original repository for this AJAX Client is right here:<br>
 [https://github.com/rcliftonharvey/ajaxclient]